Charcoal Drawing

 Art New England, Hamilton College (2022)

 My mother had macular degeneration.
+It’s a kind of blindness, something that gets in the way of seeing the center.
 I think she saw a dark patch in the middle and more clarity in her peripheral vision.
-It reminds me of a door.
-But I’m not quite sure how she experienced it.
-It’s a kind of blindness, something that gets in the way of seeing.
-Wherever you look, there is the dark, the closed door.
+It reminds me of a door opened into a dark hallway.
+Wherever you look, in the center is the dark, the closed door.

 We’ve had a hole in the screen in our back porch for a year or more, left over from a squirrel invasion.
-I’ve kept looking at it, thinking we should get it fixed, that it’s unsightly, it lets the bugs in, etc. But it’s expensive - and there are so many other things calling for my attention.
+I keep looking at it, thinking that it’s unsightly, that we should get it fixed.
+But it’s expensive and there are so many other things calling for my attention.

-One morning, a robin – and then its mother – got trapped in the porch (having found their way in through the hole in the screen).
-We watched them flap around the porch, not sure why they couldn’t find the large hole to exit.
-Later that day, a friend who was coming to stay with us arrived.
+One morning, a robin—and then its mother—got trapped in the porch, having found their way in through the large hole in the screen.
+We watched them flap around the porch, not sure why they couldn’t find the hole to exit.
+Later that day, a friend who was coming to stay with us arrived and we brought her to the porch.
 She was brave and patient enough to coax the birds, one-by-one, into her hands so she could release them.

-I wonder if this is what the hole in the screen looked like to the bird – like the bird had macular degeneration and could not see things in the center.
-Therefore it did not recognize the hole as a hole, a means of escape.
+I wonder if this is what the hole in the screen looked like to the bird, as if the bird had macular degeneration.
+Not being able to see things in the center, it did not recognize the hole as a hole, a means of escape.
 As we all tend to see, or not see, when we are in a panic.
-We stumble our way in through the hole, in the dark – and then are trapped like the bird – until, if we are lucky enough, we are guided out.
+We stumble our way in through the hole in the dark and then are trapped like the bird.
+Until, if we are lucky enough, we are guided out.